Chart Color Schemes

 Educational outcomes in Christies Beach fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 17.6%, significantly lower than Australia's average of 30.4%.
+The area has university qualification rates of 17.6%, significantly lower than the Australian average of 30.4%.
+This disparity presents both challenges and opportunities for targeted educational initiatives.
 Bachelor degrees are the most common at 12.6%, followed by postgraduate qualifications (3.1%) and graduate diplomas (1.9%).
-Vocational credentials are prevalent, with 40.5% of residents aged 15+ holding them, including advanced diplomas (10.1%) and certificates (30.4%).
-Educational participation is high, with 25.2% of residents currently enrolled in formal education, comprising 8.7% in primary, 6.0% in secondary, and 4.5% in tertiary education.
+Trade and technical skills are prominent, with 40.5% of residents aged 15 and above holding vocational credentials - advanced diplomas (10.1%) and certificates (30.4%).

-Educational participation is notably high, with 25.2% of residents currently enrolled in formal education.
+Educational participation is high, with 25.2% of residents currently enrolled in formal education.
 This includes 8.7% in primary education, 6.0% in secondary education, and 4.5% pursuing tertiary education.

 Frequently Asked Questions - Education